Last updated on March 17, 2023 by Wandering our World

 The Ionian archipelago is a popular destination for tourists, and one of the best places to see nature at its greatest.
 Visit the Melissani Lake Cave on Kefalonia for an other-worldly experience.
 Situated 20 meters underground, you can explore this magical cave by rowing boat.

-Some parts of Spain have gorgeous coastlines too.
-The protected coastline at Cabo de Gata (Andalusia) is wild, isolated and rarely frequented by tourists.
+Some parts of Spain have gorgeous beaches too.
+The protected coastline at Cabo de Gata (Andalusia) is wild, isolated and rarely visited by tourists.
 Expect hidden coves, white sandy beaches, and dramatic cliffs in this national natural park.

 If you’re feeling adventurous then get the ferry from Ibizia to Formentera – the smallest of Spain’s Balearic islands.
 The beaches here are beautiful and the water is crystal clear and Caribbean-esque.
 As it’s quite remote, there are very few tourists in comparison to other parts of Spain too.